 - Digital Archives for Electronic Records Management

-In 2002, Microsoft founder Bill Gates moved his entire Corbis collection of photographs into Iron Mountain's vaults for preservation and digitization.
-With over 11 million images, which includes originals of The Beatles, Ernest Hemingway, Franklin Roosevelt, and The Kennedys, this is thought to be the largest collection of historic images in the world.
+In 2002, Microsoft founder Bill Gates moved his entire Corbis collection of photographs into Iron Mountain’s vaults for preservation and digitisation.
+With over 11 million images - which includes originals of The Beatles, Ernest Hemingway, Franklin Rosevelt, and the Kennedys - this is thought to be the largest collection of historic images in the world.

 To preserve all past, present, and future media formats, Iron Mountain launched Entertainment Services (IMES) in 2007.

 WHAT ELSE WAS HAPPENING IN THE 2000s?

 2004: Facebook was founded as a social platform to connect college students.

 2006: Twitter was founded as a microblogging site.

 Iron Mountain formally established Employee Resource Groups to support its diverse range of colleagues in 2011 and its philanthropic program, Moving Mountains, in 2012 to extend its impact beyond everyday work.